hardingrichard/fullstack-refresh/README.md

 # Full-Stack Refresh

-A small project where I will document my progress through refreshing my knowledge on Full-Stack Web Development.
+A refresher course where I will document my progress through refreshing my knowledge on Full-Stack Web Development.

 ## Table of Contents